Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Stochastic partial differential equations

 Now consider the third term

 In this case, if we use (\ref{EqSemigroupbound}) and (\ref{eqBoundIntFQ}) we have

 It follows that

 It remains to be shown that $R_1(X)$ and $R_2(X)$ each have a predictable version.
-For $R_1(X)$ the result is classic, since $S$ is continuous in $t$ and $B$ is Bochner-integrable for $\Prob$-a.e. $\omega\in\Omega$, we have $R_1(X)$ is adapted and has $\Prob$-a.e. continuous paths, therefore it is predictable.
+For $R_1(X)$ the result is classic.
+In fact, since $S$ is continuous in $t$ and $B$ is Bochner-integrable for $\Prob$-a.e. $\omega\in\Omega$, we have $R_1(X)$ is adapted and has $\Prob$-a.e. continuous paths, therefore it is predictable.
+On the other hand, applying Theorem \ref{theoPredictableStochConvolu} to $\Phi(\omega,s,u) = F(s,u,X_s)$ we get the desired predictability of $R_2(X)$.
+Hence, we conclude that $R$ is well defined from $V$ to $V$.